-Compared with open or laparoscopic surgery cryoablation with small probes or probes is a minimally invasive, usually same day, outpatient procedure.
+Compared with open or laparoscopic surgery cryoablation with small probes or probes is a non-surgical, usually same day, outpatient procedure.
 Our experienced board-certified specialists successfully perform “pinhole” procedures every day offering this region leading, state-of-the-art solutions for renal cell cancers (kidney cancer) as well as other cancers.
-Our minimally invasive image guided procedures are cutting edge technology without the cutting, without the scalpel.
+Our non-surgical image guided procedures are cutting edge technology without the cutting, without the scalpel.
 You leave with a Band-Aid!

 - Procedures are usually done in a comfortable outpatient setting with familiar friendly staff.